ICE activity increases in Maine as anxiety grows in immigrant communities

 Reports of a surge in immigration arrests have struck fear in immigrant communities of Portland and Lewiston and prompted backlash from Gov. Janet Mills and other Democrats, including a refusal to help ICE agents obscure the identity of their vehicles by issuing undercover license plates.

-Portland and Lewiston have thousands of residents of African descent, including many from Somalia.

-Somali immigration into Maine accelerated in the early 2000s, and the state now has one of the highest percentages of Somali residents in the country.
-Immigrants and asylum seekers from other countries followed.
+Portland and Lewiston have thousands of residents of African descent.
+Somali immigration accelerated in the early 2000s, leaving Maine with one of the nation’s highest Somali populations.

 Now the presence of Immigration and Customs Enforcement agents is causing great anxiety in Portland, said city council member Pious Ali, a native of Ghana.